MicrosoftDocs/dynamics-365-project-operations/articles/psa/resource-management-fulfill-requests.md

 ---
-title: Fulfilling resource requirements
+title: Fulfilling resource requests in PSA
-description: This article provides information about how to fulfill resource requirements.
+description: This article provides information about how to fulfill resource requirements in PSA.
 author: ruhercul
 ms.custom:
   - dyn365-projectservice